+NOTE: If usage monitoring is activated by the PCF, the same SMF should be selected based on the subscription information from UDM as described in clause 5.2.3.3.1 to facilitate the selection of the same PCF as described in clause 6.1.1.2.2 of TS 23.503[20] .

 The PDU Session Address Lifetime value is delivered to the UE upper layers in PCO and indicates how long the network is willing to maintain the PDU Session.
 The SMF starts a PDU Session Release timer corresponding to the PDU Session Address Lifetime value.